Statistical Learning Theory for Control: A Finite Sample Perspective: Extension to Vector Processes

 As we will show next, the least squares identification algorithm analyzed above is nearly-optimal in the case of fully-observed systems.
 To prove this, it is sufficient to construct system instances that are difficult to identify \emph{for all possible identification algorithms}.
 By invoking information theoretic inequalities, we can show that any algorithm requires at least as many samples as the least squares algorithm.

-Consider autonomous systems without exogenous inputs.
-In this case, there is no control input to implement an exploration policy: we denote this setting by $\pi=\emptyset$.
+We establish lower bounds for systems without exogenous inputs but the same results also apply to systems with white-noise exogenous inputs.
+For simplicity, we focus on the former case.
+Since there is no control input to implement an exploration policy, we denote this setting by $\pi=\emptyset$.
+Note that the case of more general exploration policies is an active front of research and is also discussed later on.
 Fix a spectral radius $\rho$, and define the class of scaled orthogonal systems

 Let $N_c=N_c(\varepsilon,\delta, \mathcal{O}_\rho,\mathcal{A},\emptyset)$ denote the best possible sample complexity for learning over the class of scaled orthogonal systems.
 In~\cite{simchowitz2018learning}, it is shown that for any identification algorithm $\mathcal{A}$